Skip to content

 Result for a get request.

-resp = obs.get(store, path)
+resp = client.get(path)

-for buf in stream:
+for buffer in resp:

 attributes property